Shivamdhuria/stateFlows/README.md

 |Form Vaidation using Mutable State Flows|pending|
 |Search Listeners for Latest Query using Debounce|pending|

+# Cases

+## Form Validation
+The Screen contains three input fields, the **Submit** button is only enabled once all the 3 fields are properly filled.

+ - First Name must contain only alphabets.
+ - Password must be atleast 8 characters long.
+ - User Id must contain an underscore( _ )

+Once all these fields are properly filled only then the **Submit** button is enabled.
+The Submit button disables again if any of the fields are edited and the conditions are not met.

+## Smart Listeners for Shooting requests
+For this we use an example of a search query.
+You don't want to shoot a request whenever the text is edited but wait untill a couple of seconds before shooting a netwiork request.

+This way you reduce the number of requests and only return result for the latest text query.
+For Eg: User may type "Co"..."Coff"..."Coffee".
+You'd only want to shoot a request when the user has typed the whole word instead of sending a request for every input.

 ## Tech Stack
 <img src="/previews/transition.gif" align="right" width="20%"/>